abaretta/Itho-WIFI-remote-Homey/README.md

 # Itho-WIFI-remote-Homey
-Cloned from Cloned from https://github.com/incmve/Itho-WIFI-remote, which was cloned from https://github.com/supersjimmie/IthoEcoFanRFT.
+Cloned from https://github.com/incmve/Itho-WIFI-remote, which was cloned from https://github.com/supersjimmie/IthoEcoFanRFT.
 This version just adds integration with the Homey domotics controller.

 --
 I used A CC1101 module, might work with others like CC1150.